Destro: Renegades

-Live action film
+Live-action films

 G.I.
 Joe: The Rise of Cobra

 Destro appears as the main antagonist of the live action film G.I.
 Joe: The Rise of Cobra, portrayed by Christopher Eccleston.
 In the movie, James McCullen's family background is retconned as his ancestor James McCullen IX was only punished by the French monarchy in the 17th century after being caught selling weapons to both them and England, condemned to have a red-hot iron mask welded onto his face and serve as an example to others who attempted to overthrow the crown.
 He also reveals that James McCullen I was also called Destro, explaining it to be short for the "Destroyer of Nations" which his family has been known for because of their shady arms-dealing.

 Destro after acquiring his signature mask.

 Supplying the world's governments through M.A.R.S. (here known as Military Armaments Research Syndicate), James McCullen is secretly a terrorist mastermind, using NATO's funding for his research on nanomites before arranging for it to be stolen by M.A.R.S. agents, using one of the warheads to attack Paris as retribution for his ancestor's punishment.
 McCullen is also planned on ruling the world.
-He is the primary antagonist for most of the movie, but by the end of the film, McCullen is severely burned as Rex Lewis takes control of the organization, with the familiar Cobra logo on the side of his personal sub.
+He is the primary antagonist for most of the movie.
+Near its conclusion, McCullen is severely burned as Rex Lewis takes control of the organization, with the familiar Cobra logo on the side of his personal submarine.
 Rex, now "Cobra Commander", uses more of the stolen nanomites to reconstruct McCullen's face, transforming his skin into living metal.
-Suffering the same fate as his ancestor and forced by the nanomites' mind controlling ability to be obedient to Cobra Commander, McCullen is dubbed "Destro" before being arrested and placed in a high security prison.
+Suffering the same fate as his ancestor and subject to the nanomites' mind-controlling properties to be obedient to Cobra Commander, McCullen is dubbed "Destro" before being arrested and placed in a high security prison.

 G.I.
 Joe: Retaliation

-Destro appears in the sequel, having been transferred with Cobra Commander from the USS Flagg to a high-security German prison and put into stasis.
+Destro appears in the sequel film, G.I.
+Joe: Retaliation, having been transferred with Cobra Commander from the USS Flagg to a high-security German prison and placed in stasis.
 When Storm Shadow and Firefly break Cobra Commander out of prison, Cobra Commander decides to leave Destro imprisoned, joking "you're out of the band".
 His fate is left unknown.

 Video games

 Destro is one of the featured villains in the 1985 G.I.
 Joe: A Real American Hero computer game.

-Destro appeared as a boss in the 1991 G.I.
-Joe video game and in 1992's G.I.
-Joe: The Atlantis Factor for the Nintendo Entertainment System.
-In the first NES game, he is wearing his Iron Grenadier uniform, and pilots The Despoiler air vehicle.
+Destro appears as a boss in two games for the Nintendo Entertainment System: G.I.
+Joe (1991) and G.I.
+Joe: The Atlantis Factor (1992).
+In the first NES game, he wears his Iron Grenadier uniform and pilots The Despoiler air vehicle.
 He is also the second-to-last boss in Konami's G.I.
 Joe arcade game.
 In the video game G.I.
 Joe: The Rise of Cobra, he is the third boss, who is fought towards the end of the "Jungle Fuel" act.